If your Android Phone or Tablet is stuck in Safe Mode, you can find below the steps to Disable Safe Mode on your Android Device.

 2. Disable Safe Mode by Using Power and Volume Keys

-If the first method as provided above is not working, you can Disable Safe Mode on Android Phone or Tablet by following the steps below.
+If the first method did not work, you can Disable Safe Mode on your Android Phone or Tablet by using certain key combinations.

 Note: On some phones, you may need to try a variation of this method by holding down Volume Down + Power button, instead of holding the Volume Up + Power buttons.